The King and I (1956 film): Production

-Three songs from the original stage production were recorded for, and appeared on, the film's soundtrack, but do not appear in the motion picture: "Shall I Tell You What I Think of You?", "I Have Dreamed" and "My Lord and Master".
+Three songs from the original stage production were recorded for, and appeared on, the film's soundtrack but do not appear in the motion picture: "Shall I Tell You What I Think of You?", "I Have Dreamed" and "My Lord and Master".
 "I Have Dreamed" and another song that was not used in the film, "Western People Funny", survive in the released film only as orchestral underscoring.
 In the film, the first half of the "Song of the King" was turned into ordinary spoken dialogue, with only some of the words sung, minus the king's opening lyrics, but it survives as it was actually written on the soundtrack album.

-A special 50th Anniversary edition was released in 2006, which promised to restore the lost numbers, but it included only the audio and some still photographs for "Shall I Tell You?"
-This would seem to indicate that no footage exists of these numbers.
+A special 50th-anniversary edition was released in 2006, which promised to restore the lost numbers, but it included only the audio and some still photographs for "Shall I Tell You?", casting doubt on the existence of footage of these numbers.
 An off-screen choral reprise of "Something Wonderful" was added to serve as the film's finale; the stage version ends with musical underscoring, but no singing.
 None of the other reprises of the songs were retained in the film version.

-The film was one of the only two films shot in the then-new 55 mm CinemaScope 55 format, the other being Carousel, which was released several months earlier.
-Although the promotion for the film made much of it being shot in CinemaScope 55, it was only released in the standard 35 mm CinemaScope format, with 4-channel stereo instead of the 6-channel stereo originally promised.
+The film was one of the only two films shot in the new 55 mm CinemaScope 55 format, the other being Carousel, which was released several months earlier.
+Although the promotion for the film advertised that it was shot in CinemaScope 55, it was only released in the standard 35 mm CinemaScope format, with four-channel stereo audio instead of the six-channel stereo originally promised.
 CinemaScope 55 was never used or promoted again after this production, and Fox would later invest in Todd-AO and adopt its 65/70mm process, after changing it to the more conventional 24 frames/second, and contracting with Mitchell Camera for all-new FC ("Fox Camera") and BFC ("Blimped Fox Camera") cameras, and with Bausch & Lomb for all-new "Super Baltar" lenses.
 Numerous features were made in the Fox-revised Todd-AO process.

-In 1961, it was re-released for the first time in a 70 mm format, under Fox's "Grandeur 70" trademark.
+In 1961, it was rereleased for the first time in a 70 mm format, under Fox's "Grandeur 70" trademark.
 For this release, the six-channel version of the stereo soundtrack was finally used.
-In 1966, it was re-released again, this time in Cinemascope, before being sold to television in 1967.
+In 1966, it was rereleased in CinemaScope before being sold to television in 1967.